IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/take-for-spin.rst

   java -jar DataTagsLib.jar path/to/model/

+.. tip :: On most systems, instead of typing the path to the model, you can just drag the model to the terminal window, which would make the terminal application type it for you.

 .. tip :: For a more structured introduction, see the :doc:`tutorial/index`

 .. [*] A terminal is the application used to run applications with command line interface.
 On Macs it's called "Terminal" and can be found in ``/Applications/Utilities/Terminal.app``.
 In Windows, it's called "CMD" and can be opened by opening the "start" menu, navigating to "All Programs", then "Accessories", then selecting "Command Prompt" (or by typing ``cmd`` in the run dialog).